LCSB-BioCore/COBREXA.jl/docs/src/index.md

 <br>
 ```

-# Constraint-Based Reconstruction and EXascale Analysis
+# COnstraint-Based Reconstruction and EXascale Analysis

 COBREXA is a toolkit for working with large constraint-based metabolic models,
-and running very large number of analysis tasks on these models in parallel.
+and running very a large number of analysis tasks on these models in parallel.
 Its main purpose is to make the methods of Constraint-based Reconstruction and
 Analysis (COBRA) scale to problem sizes that require the use of huge computer
-clusters and HPC environment, which allows to realistically approach the
+clusters and HPC environments.
+This allows these analysis techniques to
-pre-exascale-sized models.
+realistically approach the pre-exascale-sized models.

-In the package, you will find the usual COBRA-like functions that inteface to
+In the package, you will find the usual COBRA-like functions that interface with
-the underlying linear programming solvers.
+the underlying optimizers.
 We use
-[`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) as the unified interface for
+[`JuMP.jl`](https://github.com/jump-dev/JuMP.jl) as the unified interface to
-many solvers; you can plug in whatever compatible solver you want, including
+manipulate these optimizers.
+Thus, you can plug in any compatible optimizer
-the popular `Tulip.jl`, `GLPK.jl`, `OSQP.jl`, and `Gurobi`.
+you want, including the popular `Tulip.jl`, `GLPK.jl`, `OSQP.jl`, and `Gurobi`
+optimizers, and everything will just work.

 ## Quick start guide

-You can install COBREXA from Julia repositories.
+You can install COBREXA using the Julia package manager.
 Start `julia`, **press `]`** to
 switch to the Packaging environment, and type:
 ```
 add COBREXA